the-pujon/the-pujon/README.md

 ✔ 🔭 &nbsp; I’m currently learning DSA, GraphQL, and PostgreSQL <br/>
 ✔ 🤝 &nbsp; I seek opportunities to contribute and grow as a full-stack web developer. <br>
-✔ 💬 Ask me about JavaScript, HTML, CSS, Node.Js, React.Js<br>
+✔ 💬 Ask me about JavaScript, TypeScript, Node JS, React JS, Express JS, Next JS <br>
 ✔ 📫 &nbsp; How to reach me, you can email me at [Gmail](auvipujondas@gmail.com)<br>
 ✔ 📫 &nbsp; Feel free to connect me on [LinkedIn](https://www.linkedin.com/in/pujon-das-auvi-6b1337222/) <br>